Bike and Pedestrian Safety Education

 To reinforce safe pedestrian practices, Takoma Park Safe Routes to School developed a Crosswalk Simulation Activity, now called Cross Safe, Cross Smart, for elementary school-aged kids.
 Cross Safe, Cross Smart includes a mock crosswalk, traffic signs, signals and other interactive props to engage the students.
 The workshop, offered in schools and in the community, emphasizes all the basics of pedestrian safety including tips for students to share with parents.

 In addition to school workshops, the Cross Safe, Cross Smart kit is loaned to individuals in the community for hands on instruction.
 Teachers, parents, scout leaders, coaches, for example, can borrow the kit and learn how to use it.
 View the video and contact Lucy Neher, Safe Routes Coordinator to schedule a workshop or borrow the Cross Safe, Cross Smart kit.

 iCan Shine Bike Camp for Individuals with Disabilities

-The City will not hold the iCan Bike Camp during the summer of 2022 however we plan to host the camp again in 2023.
-Check icanshine.org for other camps nearby this summer.
+The City will no longer be holding the iCan Bike Camp during the summer.
+Please check icanshine.org for other camps nearby this summer.